Code-Decoders/spaceoz/README.md

 # SpaceOz

-> SpaceOz is a community-led online play to earn gaming platform created by CodeDecoders for TezAsia Hackathon 2022.
+> SpaceOz is a community-led online "play-and-earn" gaming platform created by CodeDecoders for TezAsia Hackathon 2022.

 > Shoot asteroids and enemy ships to increase your score.
 The more you score the more tokens you will earn.
 > With your earned SPCOZ tokens, upgrade your ship, buy new ships and buy extra accessories for your ship.